 Please take a moment and review these seven guiding principles for Correctional Nursing practice in your Correctional Nursing: Scope and Standards of Practice book.
 They are hidden gems which, if followed, will lead to an enhanced practice for you and your staff (if you are in a leadership role), and will lead to the provision of quality care for your patients.

-Please check out our upcoming post, Correctional Nurse Professional Practice: The Seven Guiding Principles II for a discussion of the final two principles.
+Please check out our upcoming post, Correctional Nurse Professional Practice: The Seven Guiding Principles II for a discussion of the final three principles.

 Share your thoughts about our Guiding Principles in the comments section below.